"It was a mind control thing. He called it free will. But it wasn't free will...He made you think you wanted to stay."

 It won't be so bad.
 Right?

 After days on the streets, your stomach hurts from the hunger.
+The soup kitchen you know of is closed because someone there contracted COVID-19.
 A man you've gotten to know offers you a meal from the fast-food place — but he asks for sex in return.

 You say no — you'd rather go hungry.